CheckPointSW-Community/CPX-2025-automation-ws/README.md

 terraform init
 terraform apply
 # look at the plan and the changes that will be made
-# Accept by answerign yes
+# Accept by answering yes

 ```
 ### Review changes applied by Terraform